 This all boils down to a simple proposition: simplicity creates peace of mind.
 Without peace of mind, the troubles you see in the piles of papers get translated forward into your product, into your agenda-less meeting, into a sense of malaise and unease and unhappiness.

 The power of simplicity can and should become part of the craft of work.
 It doesn't matter if it's how you deliver an assignment to a teammate, how you design a workspace, or how you communicate this year's changes to health care benefits.
-Think simple, focus on what matters and watch your prospects, and your satisfaction with what you do soar.
+As you think simple and focus on what matters, you will see your prospects, and the satisfaction with what you do, soar.